acespvgcoet/genesis-2021-resources/Career Options/README.md

 GATE is an MCQ based entrance exam for MTech in India.
 It's organized by a different IIT every year.
 GATE 2021 was conducted by IIT Bombay.

 Find more details on their [official website](https://gate.iitb.ac.in/).
-It contains all details including available subjects, paper patter, [complete syllabus](https://gate.iitb.ac.in/syllabi.php), and previous years question papers.
+It contains information about available subjects, paper pattern, [complete syllabus](https://gate.iitb.ac.in/syllabi.php), and previous years' question papers.
 GATE Score can also be used for applying to PSUs like DRDO, ONGC, SAIL, etc.

 Read more about colleges at [Top M-Tech colleges in India](https://www.careerindia.com/top-m-tech-colleges-in-india/articlecontent-pf5656-011864.html).